jaredledvina/sensu-go-ansible/README.md

     rpm-src: https://packagecloud.io/sensu/community/el/7/SRPMS
 ```

-If you are using this rile with Debian 8 or 9 hosts, you must overide the
+If you are using this role with Debian 8 or 9 hosts, you must overide the
 following variable:

 ```yaml